saguijs/sagui/README.md

 Sagui is a modern approach on build infrastructure to front-end projects.
 It follows an opinionated **convention over configuration** approach, providing a solid foundation so that you can focus on writing your code.

+This branch is home of the upcoming 4.x release.
+For the current stable release, please refer to: [3.x.x](https://github.com/pirelenito/sagui/tree/3.x.x).

 ## Features:

 Sagui acts as a front-end to a bunch of amazing technology to keep your development environment always up to date.